hardhats/vista-install-docs/New/InstallCache.rst

    :align: center
    :alt:  mgr folder prior to creation of VistA folder

-As an example, the folder has been given the name \"VistA.\" While the choice of name has no bearing on the installation, the testing code requires that the Namespace chosen below in matches the folder name created in this step.
+As an example, the folder has been given the name \"VistA.\"

 .. figure::
    images/InstallCache/MgrFldrVistA.png